 Unlike a traditional application that is designed and built for a specific mobile device operating system, a web application is accessible on any device through its browser.
 This is a particularly important distinction when comparing expense management software solutions – especially if you don’t want to limit which features are available on which platform.

 Chrome River’s web application for expenses means that your users have a consistent, high-quality experience on any device.

 Responsive web design solutions like Chrome River are hosted in the cloud and available on any device through any browser.
 Instead of having a different features and layouts for your laptop, your tablet, your smartphone and other individual devices, you simply open a browser window and access the exact same Chrome River you already know and love.

 Thanks to its easy-to-follow graphical user interface (GUI) and common-sense functionality, Chrome River requires little to no training.
 And because the interface and functionality remains the same on any device, there’s no need to train users on different versions for different devices.

 Mobile apps are not easy to manage and support across large organizations.
 Not only is it difficult to know what version of the app is being used, but they also offer differing levels of functionality dependent on the version and the device.

 While a simple expense tracking app may be useful for a small organization, global organizations need the features and security that come with Chrome River EXPENSE.

 Why Offline Features for Expense Reports Matter

-Thanks to its Single Page Application design, Chrome River uses very low bandwidth, which means it works just fine even in areas where wireless coverage is limited.
-But there are also occasions when no WiFi is available – and Chrome River offers several Offline features:
+Thanks to its single-page application (SPA) design, Chrome River uses very low bandwidth, which means it works just fine even in areas where wireless coverage is limited.
+As there are also occasions when no Wi-Fi is available, Chrome River offers several offline features:

 - HTML receipts for expenses can be forwarded directly from email to your expense report